163onmyneck/car-sharing-service/README.md

 3. **Cars and Rentals**:
    - One-to-Many relationship (a car can be rented multiple times).
 4. **Rentals and Payments**:
-   - One-to-One relationship (a rental has exactly one payment).
+   - One-to-One relationship (payment can not exist without rental).

 ## Usage